-ARTICLE 12 - BENEFIT REVIEW COMMITTEE
+ARTICLE 13- BENEFIT REVIEW COMMITTEE

-12.1 BENEFIT REVIEW COMMITTEE - CMFA shall maintain two representatives on the City's Benefit Review Committee.
+13.1 BENEFIT REVIEW COMMITTEE - CMFA shall maintain two representatives on the City's Benefit Review Committee.
 The Committee continually evaluates the City's benefit programs and makes recommendations on plan changes, benefit levels, payroll deductions and the addition or deletion of plans.
 Participation on the Benefit Review Committee meets the City's obligation to negotiate with CMFA on changes to the City's group benefit plans unless CMFA determines that such changes are detrimental to the interest of its members.

-ARTICLE 13 - LABOR/MANAGEMENT MEETINGS
+ARTICLE 14 - LABOR/MANAGEMENT MEETINGS

-13.1 TWICE PER YEAR - The City and CMFA agree to meet not more than twice in a calendar year to discuss issues of mutual interest.
+14.1 TWICE PER YEAR - The City and CMFA agree to meet not more than twice in a calendar year to discuss issues of mutual interest.

-ARTICLE 14 - HOURS POOL RECONCILIATION
+ARTICLE 15- HOURS POOL RECONCILIATION

-- 14.1 PARAMEDIC TRAINING HOURS The City agrees to eliminate past, present and future paramedic training hours from the Fire Department's hour pool calculations. - 14.2 ZEROING OF HOURS The Association agrees to the current status of the hours pool figures upon verification and acknowledges its obligation and responsibility in maintaining accurate reporting and documentation.
+15.1 ZEROING OF HOURS - The Association agrees to the current status of the hours pool figures upon verification and acknowledges its obligation and responsibility in maintaining accurate reporting and documentation.
 The zeroing of the hours pool shall occur annually from the members' vacation bank hours.
 This zeroing shall occur at the end of the pay period closest to July 1, in which all three (3) shifts normally reach zero.
+For "Exchanges of Time"; there will be an upper and lower threshold range of 96 hours up and 96 hours down for "open ended trades."
+Should an employee be "outside" of this range, their ability to trade will be suspended until their trade status is back within range.
+Three times per year (one month prior to the zero out dates) there will be a report generated to ensure that no employee is outside of this range.
+This report will be given to the Battalion Chief or his/her designee to ensure compliance.
+Open ended is defined as no payback day is scheduled.

-ARTICLE 15 - TUITION REIMBURSEMENT
+ARTICLE 16 - TUITION REIMBURSEMENT

-- 15.1 PASSING GRADE Tuition, certification fees, and textbook costs involved in educational courses which may be taken by an employee and which pertain to his/her City employment, shall be reimbursed to said employee by the City.
-The employee participating must achieve a passing grade and should see that the Personnel Officer receives a copy, where appropriate, of the employee's grade(s) before any reimbursement. - 15.2 REIMBURSEMENT AMOUNT - The City will reimburse up to a maximum of \$1,000 per fiscal year for qualifying expenses. - 15.3 ELIGIBLE CLASSES Eligible classes that pertain to an individual's City employment will include those that are job-related or those needed to complete a degree program.
-All courses or seminars related to any of the approved categories in the Certification Program are eligible for reimbursement. - 15.4 REQUIRED APPROVAL All claims for tuition reimbursement require the approval of Fire Administration before receiving the funds.
+16.1 PASSING GRADE - Tuition, certification fees, and textbook costs involved in educational courses which may be taken by an employee and which pertain to his/her City employment, shall be reimbursed to said employee by the City.
+The employee participating must achieve a passing grade of a "C" or better, Credit/No Credit or a Certificate of Completion and should see that the Human Resources Manager receives a copy, where appropriate, of the employee's grade(s) before any reimbursement.

+16.2 REIMBURSEMENT AMOUNT - The City will reimburse up to a maximum of \$1,250 per fiscal year for qualifying expenses.

+16.3 ELIGIBLE CLASSES - Eligible classes that pertain to an individual's City employment will include those that are job-related or those needed to complete a degree program.
+All courses or seminars related to any of the approved categories in the Certification Program are eligible for reimbursement.

+16.4 REQUIRED APPROVAL - All claims for tuition reimbursement require the approval of Fire Administration before receiving the funds.

-ARTICLE 16 - PARAMEDIC ASSIGNMENT PAY & RECERTIFICATION
+ARTICLE 17 - SPECIALTY ASSIGNMENT PAY